willwray/function_traits/readme.md

 <details><summary>Modifying traits; add / remove and set traits</summary>

 >Conventional `add_*`, `remove_*` traits modify the given property `*`.
-They take no arguments beyond the function type to modify:
+They generally take no arguments beyond the function type to modify:

 ```c++
   using namespace ltl;